taylor-santos/QuackCompiler/README.md

 ## Examples
 * `./qcc demo/sort.qk` "Produces the file sort.c in the current directory."
 * `./qcc -v demo/sort.qk` "Prints the AST information to stdout."
-* `./qcc -e demo/sort.qk` "Produces the executable a.out in the current directory."
+* `./qcc -e demo/sort.qk` "Produces the executable a.out and the file sort.c in the current directory."
 * `./qcc -c my_file.c demo/sort.qk` "Produces the file my_file.c in the current directory."
-* `./qcc -o my_exec demo/sort.qk` "Produces the executable my_exec in the current directory."
+* `./qcc -o my_exec demo/sort.qk` "Produces the executable my_exec and the file sort.c in the current directory."